Shaaali/identity-apps/docs/guides/fragments/discover-oidc-endpoints-for-apps.md

 **2. Configure the endpoints manually**

-You can also find the server endpoints corresponding to your organization from the **Help** panel of the application view in the Console.
+You can also find the server endpoints corresponding to your organization from the **Info** panel of the application view in the Console.

 <img :src="$withBase('/assets/img/guides/applications/app-endpoint-help.png')" alt="app-help-panel-for-endpoints">